Categories

 2. Salary and Earning History

 Certain situations such as loan approval require entities to gain insights into the applicant’s earnings.
 Several locations such as the State of California and NYC prohibit companies from requesting previous salary information during the hiring process.
-This rule is set in place to protect an employee from having the salary for a new role being compared to the previous compensation.
+This rule is set in place to protect an employee from having the salary for a new role compared to the previous compensation.

 How to Respond to Refusal to Verify Employment?